blucreative/dlr-arma3/docs/about_the_unit/qualifications.md

 - Knows how to operate on a Platoon Radio Network including all the standard reports
 - Understands how to use the cTab to monitor squad and platoon activity
 - Understands the role of the Section/Platoon commander in developing the subordinate members of the squad
-- Understands the role of the Section/Platoon commander in coordinating and planning training excercises
+- Understands the role of the Section/Platoon commander in coordinating and planning training exercises
 - Understands how to use the website/forum to manage their squad timeline
 - Understands how to use the website/forum to assign and manage positions of their squad
 - Knows the SOP equipment guidelines and the strategies for their employment